NillionNetwork/nillion-docs/docs/js-client-hooks-compute.md

 ```

 ### useNilRetrieveComputeResults
-To retrive, you simply pass in the `id` from the previous invocation.
+To retrieve, you simply pass in the `id` from the previous invocation.

 ```tsx reference showGithubLink
 https://github.com/NillionNetwork/client-ts/blob/main/examples-nextjs/app/components/retrieve-compute-results.tsx